aj-m/chandere/README.md

 Currently, the most reliable way to install Chandere2 is through Pip.

-    # It is recommended that you use the latest version of pip and setuptools when installing Chandere.
+    $ # It is recommended that you use the latest version of pip and setuptools when installing Chandere.
     $ pip install --upgrade pip setuptools

     $ pip install --upgrade chandere2

+Alternatively, setup.py in the repository's root directory can be used.
+Using Pip is recommended over this method.

+    # python setup.py install

 Tutorial
 ========

-Chandere2 only really requires one argument to run.
-The following command will attempt to make a connection to http://boards.4chan.org/g/ and show the response headers.
+Chandere2 has several mode of operations.
+When no particular mode is specified, the default is to try to connect to the specified targets and print the response headers.

     $ chandere2 /g/
     CONNECTED: a.4cdn.org/g/threads.json
     ...

-Accessing multiple boards at once is just as simple, just add another one as an argument.
+More than one target can be specified, as well.

-    $ chandere2 /g/ /3/
+    $ chandere2 /g/ /3
     ...

-A specific thread can also be specified by placing the thread number after the board.
+Targets can also refer to a thread, rather than an entire board if a thread ID is appended to the board initial.

     $ chandere2 /g/51971506

-Now with the basics of specifying where to scrape from, we can actually use the tool.
-The default mode of operation is "test connection", but we can do more than that.
-To download every file in a board/thread use the "-d" or "--download" argument.
+Now with the basics of specifying targets, we can get into more useful modes of operation.
+To download every file in a board or thread, use the "-d" or "--download" argument.

     $ chandere2 /g/51971506 -d
     ...

-This will download everything into the current working directory, though.
-Maybe we don't want that.
-We can specify the output path with the "-o" or "--output" parameter.
+That will download everything into the current working directory, though, which is often not desired.
+The output path with the "-o" or "--output" parameter.

     $ chandere2 /g/51971506 -d -o Stallman

-Pretty neat, but maybe we're a lainon and don't care much for 4chan.
-The imageboard can be specified with -i.
-An alias can be used if it is listed by the "--list-imageboards" parameter.
+All of these examples will scrape from 4chan.
+An alternate imageboard can be specified with "-i".
+Available imageboard aliases are listed when Chandere2 is run with "--list-imageboards".

     $ chandere2 --list-imageboards
     Available Imageboard Aliases: lainchan, 4chan